gitcoinco/easy-retro-pgf/README.md

 [Fork OpenRPGF](https://github.com/gitcoinco/open-rpgf/fork)

-1. Press `.env.example` in your newly created repo
+1. Click to view the `.env.example` file in your newly created repo
 2. Copy its contents and paste into a text editor

 ### 2. Create a Postgres database